Garbers throws 2 TD passes, UCLA defense posts 7 sacks in 28-16 victory over Colorado

 The Bruins (6-2, 3-2 Pac-12) came into the game tied for 10th in the nation with 24 sacks.
 The seven sacks of Sanders is the first time they have had that many in a game since 2019.
 Linebacker Laiatu Latu sacked Sanders twice.

 It is the third time this season Sanders has been sacked at least seven times in a game.
-The Buffaloes (4-4, 1-4) had allowed 35 sacks coming into the game, tied for second-most in the Football Bowl Subdivision.
+The Buffaloes (4-4, 1-4) had allowed 35 sacks coming in tied for second-most in the Football Bowl Subdivision.

 Sanders finished 27 of 43 for 217 yards and a touchdown.
 Alejandro Mata had three field goals.